flyway/flywaydb.org/documentation/v6/olderversions.md

 Historically, Flyway Community edition artifacts were uploaded to Maven Central and Gradle Plugins, whereas Pro & Enterprise editions were only available through our own server, repo.flywaydb.org.

-Since Flwyay 6.4.1, Pro & Enterprise edition artifacts are uploaded to Maven Central and Gradle Plugins, alongside Community edition.
+Since Flyway 6.4.1, Pro & Enterprise edition artifacts are uploaded to Maven Central and Gradle Plugins, alongside Community edition.

 For all versions of Community, and versions of Pro & Enterprise beyond 6.4.1:
 - [Flyway Maven Central listing](https://mvnrepository.com/artifact/org.flywaydb)